 Cancer stem cells may represent a small tumour cell sub-population that can initiate and maintain cancer growth.

 What does a cancer stem cell look like?

 They look the same under the microscope but they express a unique combination of surface molecules.

 Where do we find cancer stem cells?

 Within the tumour or very closely linked ie initiating leukaemia.

 We can hopefully beat the mechanisms of drug resistance currently seen in treatment & that contribute to relapse so that cancer therapy can be more directed.

-Useful Movies and Posters
+Useful films and posters

-Professor Hans Clevers and colleagues at the Hubrecht Institute in the Netherlands have a great movie, which shows how stem cells with a genetic mutation in the adenomatous polyposis coli (APC) gene can possibly initiate cancer within the gut.
+Professor Hans Clevers and colleagues at the Hubrecht Institute in the Netherlands have a great film, which shows how stem cells with a genetic mutation in the adenomatous polyposis coli (APC) gene can possibly initiate cancer within the gut.